b45ch1/pyadolc/README.rst

     * OSX 10.9 (Mavericks), Python 2.7.6, NumPy 1.8.0
     * OSX 10.11 (El Capitan), Python 2.7.11, NumPy 1.10.11

+BRANCHES:

+    There are several branches available for different versions of ADOL-C/Colpack and Boost.
+    In case you have issues installing the master branch, you can have a look there.

 REQUIREMENTS:

     * C and C++ compiler
     * Python and Numpy, both with header files
     * ADOL-C, official versions from http://www.coin-or.org/projects/ADOL-C.xml
     * ColPack from http://cscapes.cs.purdue.edu/download/ColPack
-    * boost::python from http://www.boost.org/ or from the apt-get repository.
+    * boost::python Version 1.66 from http://www.boost.org/ or from the apt-get repository.

 INSTALLATION UBUNTU / DEBIAN (Stretch):